Overview

 Opensense does not stamp calendar invites by default due to inconsistent behavior and functionality issues.

-Calendar invites are system-type messages, not standard emails, and shouldn't be treated as such.
+Calendar invites are system-type messages, not standard emails, and should not be treated as such.
 When Opensense processes these messages, several issues occur:

 Loss of functionality – When Opensense touches a calendar invite, it converts the message into a standard email, causing it to lose its calendar invite functionality.